CSC207-UofT/course-project-group-047-1/phase0/CRC/GroceryItem.md

-GroceryItem
+Class name: GroceryItem

-Responsibility:
+Responsibilities:

-Store the information of an item in the store
+* Store information of an item in the store

-variables:
+Variables:
+* name
+* quantity

-name, quantity, price
+* price

-collaborator:

-this class do not use other classes
+Collaborators: None